 Preparing the Underserved Teens for Jobs Interview

-They said “don’t judge a book by its cover”, but that is definitely not the case in the process of searching a job, because first impression counts!
+They said “don’t judge a book by its cover”, but that is definitely not the case in the process of searching for a job, because the first impression counts!
 And the first impression that a potential employer will have of you depends on how you present your resume and also perform during your job interview.
 This makes the “Resume Writing and Social Etiquette” workshop, an initiative by Taylor’s Community, so crucial for students who are moving towards the next chapter of their lives as working adults.

 This workshop was carried in SOLS, Solar Academy in Segambut.
 SOLS 24/7 educates and empowers poor and underserved communities, with hopes to transform the underserved communities in developing their true potential and breaking the cycle of poverty.
 As their fundamental belief is that “every individual has possibilities to be realised and they encourage those possibilities with the currency of opportunity”, thus, this workshop is a golden opportunity for SOLS students to shine among the crowd as they are talented and are equipped with various skills.